 I wanted to thank in particular Saba Bireda for her unwavering focus, patience, diligence and legal acumen.
 Excellent job…really well done.
 Many thanks to both her and Gabi Weldon for hanging in there with me.
 They are perfectionists and the result speaks for itself.
 And, of course, thanks to David Sanford for providing the strong foundation/strategy and for matching me with his team!
 Wow!
 I am still smiling with happiness from the result!
 I finally am sleeping at night and a huge burden has been lifted.
 Thank you...
 It means everything to me… I couldn’t be happier.
 A Female Television Executive

-Saba Bireda is a Partner in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland, and a Co-Chair of the firm’s Title VII Practice.
+Saba Bireda is a Partner in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland, and a Co-Chair of the firm’s Discrimination and Harassment Practice Group.
 She received her J.D. from Harvard Law School and her B.A. from Stanford University.

 Ms. Bireda represents employees in individual and class actions involving race, gender, and pregnancy discrimination.